 Australia’s FTAs cover trade in goods and services, as well as other non-tariff issues such as the recognition of standards, customs co-operation, the protection of intellectual property rights and the regulation of foreign investment.

 These are 'living' trade agreements with provisions for periodic reviews and ongoing discussions between parties to the agreements.
 For news and further information on these activities go to the Department of Foreign Affairs and Trade.

-Negotiations on the Korea-Australia Free Trade Agreement (KAFTA) concluded in December 2013, and the governments of Australia and Korea have now agreed to make the formal text of the Agreement publicly available, find out more details.
+The Korea-Australia Free Trade Agreement (KAFTA) was signed on 8 April 2014 by Trade and Investment Minister Andrew Robb and his Korean counterpart Minister Yoon during Australia’s trade delegation to Korea.
+Negotiations were concluded in December 2013, and the governments of Australia and Korea have agreed to make the formal text of the Agreement publicly available, find out more details.